TJNII/dtmfdial/README.md

 It is possible to generate the samples in AFMT_S16_LE format, To do that use the option:
   --bits  bits-per-sample  (default 8)
-8 will geneate AFMT_U8 format, 16 will generate AFMT_S16_LE format.
+8 will generate AFMT_U8 format, 16 will generate AFMT_S16_LE format.

 It is possible to generate samples in a different sampling rate.
 To do that use the option: